Diamondbacks vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.
+- In five games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 3-2.

-- In their last 10 games with an over/under, the Diamondbacks and their opponents have combined to eclipse the total three times.
+- When it comes to the over/under, the Diamondbacks and their foes are 3-7-0 in their previous 10 contests.

 - Bookmakers have yet to post a spread in any of the Diamondbacks' past 10 games.
-Arizona and its opponent have finished below the over/under for four games in a row, with the average total established by bookmakers during that span being 8.
+In five straight games, Arizona and its opponent have finished below the over/under, with the average total established by oddsmakers being 8.2 runs.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Diamondbacks have a 52.4% chance of walking away with the win.

-- Arizona and its opponents have gone over the total this season in 61 of its 144 opportunities.
+- Arizona's games have gone over the total in 61 of its 145 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!